privet100/inception/README.md

   + verify on the website that the page has been updated
 * 'docker volume inspect mariadb'
   + the result contains '/home/akostrik/data/'
-* explain how to login into the database
 * the database is not empty
 * run `docker stop $(docker ps -qa); docker rm $(docker ps -qa); docker rmi -f $(docker images -qa); docker volume rm $(docker volume ls -q); docker network rm $(docker network ls -q) 2>/dev/null` **!**
 * reboot the VM and launch compose again